Frequently Asked Questions – Part 2

 What’s the maximum weight/height for flying microlights?

-The maximum weight is 120kg which is 18 stone and 12lb.
+The maximum weight is 105kg which is 17 stone.
 There is no maximum height and there is plenty of headroom in the C-42 but if you are very tall you may find it uncomfortable so please come along and have a sit in the aircraft to try it out for size.

 How long will it take to get a licence?